 It is important to highlight the converging repercussions of social pedagogy’s institutional integration in Spain for a series of reasons: firstly, because collaborative initiatives between the business and academic worlds are not common and, secondly, because if the field of educational science was conspicuous for something, at university level, during the Spanish post-war period and early years of democracy, it was for its lack of contact with everyday educational realities, with all the ensuing implications in terms of professional identities, academic and scientific progress, and the creation of professional bodies.
 Furthermore, only through collaborative efforts of this kind can the swift institutional academic and professional integration of social pedagogy and social education be explained (March & Orte 2014).

 Having said that, in our opinion, social pedagogy is reaching a certain impasse.
 In order to make qualitative scientific headway, it is important to gauge the reality of social pedagogy at Spanish universities so as to ascertain its possible development problems and identify its potential limitations.
 Another important issue is the evaluation of socio-educational interventions and the relevance of scientific evidence in this process.
 Gaining an insight into the reality of social education in universities, through different variables, is an important way of acquiring an overall vision of the different factors that form part of the global reality of social pedagogy.
 These are the aims of this paper.
+In any case, in this paper, we have used the concept of social pedagogy based on the aim of the concept, its perspective and its theoretical-methodological-research approach.
+Not only this concept is not in contradiction with the term of social education, but it is its reason of being and of its existence as the discipline of study.

 2. Building a culture of evaluation as one of the cornerstones of social pedagogy.